Home Collections List of Best Sectoral Mutual Funds in India 2025

 Bandhan Infrastructure Fund

-What are Sectoral Mutual Funds?
+What are Sectoral Funds?

 Sectoral mutual funds are equity schemes that focus on specific sectors of the economy, like utilities, energy, technology, healthcare and infrastructure.
 They invest in companies’ stocks within these sectors, spanning different market capitalisations and security types.
 These funds enable investors to benefit from the top-performing stocks in chosen sectors.

-By investing in businesses within the same industry, sectoral mutual funds provide exposure to specific segments of the economy.
+By investing in businesses within the same industry, sectoral equity funds provide exposure to specific segments of the economy.
 For example, sectors in India include technology, banking, pharma, auto, healthcare and natural resources, each with the potential for medium to long-term growth and profitability.
 Investors can leverage sectoral mutual funds to capitalise on growth opportunities within these sectors.

 How Do Sectoral Funds Work?